Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Radical (total) prostatectomy is surgery to remove the entire prostate.
-It may be done if diagnostic tests show that the cancer is confined to the prostate.
-Your surgeon will give you detailed instructions on preparing for surgery.
+Radical prostatectomy is surgery to remove the entire prostate.
+It may be done if tests show that the cancer is confined to the prostate.
+Your surgeon will give you detailed instructions on getting ready for surgery.
 After surgery, you’ll be told how to care for yourself at home as you recover.
 Be sure to ask any questions you have about the procedure and recovery.

 Don’t eat or drink after midnight the night before surgery.